Aliases for NR3C1 Gene

 This gene encodes glucocorticoid receptor, which can function both as a transcription factor that binds to glucocorticoid response elements in the promoters of glucocorticoid responsive genes to activate their transcription, and as a regulator of other transcription factors.
 This receptor is typically found in the cytoplasm, but upon ligand binding, is transported into the nucleus.
 It is involved in inflammatory responses, cellular proliferation, and differentiation in target tissues.
 Mutations in this gene are associated with generalized glucocorticoid resistance.
 Alternative splicing of this gene results in transcript variants encoding either the same or different isoforms.
 Additional isoforms resulting from the use of alternate in-frame translation initiation sites have also been described, and shown to be functional, displaying diverse cytoplasm-to-nucleus trafficking patterns and distinct transcriptional activities (PMID:15866175). [provided by RefSeq, Feb 2011]

 GeneCards Summary for NR3C1 Gene

 NR3C1 (Nuclear Receptor Subfamily 3, Group C, Member 1 (Glucocorticoid Receptor)) is a Protein Coding gene.
-Diseases associated with NR3C1 include glucocorticoid resistance and corticosteroid-binding globulin deficiency.
-Among its related pathways are PEDF Induced Signaling and PEDF Induced Signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein dimerization activity.
+Diseases associated with NR3C1 include glucocorticoid resistance and lymphosarcoma.
+Among its related pathways are Glucocorticoid receptor regulatory network and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is AR.